Jasjeet-Singh-S/IISER-MOHALI-poker-bot/README.md

 ### ReBeL Model

 ReBeL (Recursive Belief-based Learning) is an advanced model developed by Facebook AI Research to tackle imperfect-information games like poker.
-It combines deep reinforcement learning with search strategies to approximate Nash equilibria, delivering superhuman performance.
-The model leverages **public belief states** (PBS) to track the common knowledge about the game's progress, allowing our bot to make more informed decisions.
+It combines deep reinforcement learning with search strategies to approximate Nash equilibria, delivering superhuman performance. **This is the first open-source implementation of the ReBeL algorithm for a poker bot.**  The model leverages **public belief states** (PBS) to track the common knowledge about the game's progress, allowing our bot to make more informed decisions.

 Key features of the ReBeL model include: